GunelMC/boris-bikes/README.md

 - Create a new spec file for your DockingStation object
 - Set up the spec file to describe a DockingStation
 - Run RSpec from the Command Line

+#### Challenge 6: Passing your first Unit Test

+Created a new file inside lib directory for DockingStation class, and defined the class.
+Used 'require <file>' to link the file to the spec file.